-- 1) Call Code Brown. - 2) Keep team members, residents, volunteers, and visitors clear of the area. - 3) Contact the Director of Environmental Services or designate to investigate and together determine the appropriate actions. - 4) If no leak or spill, complete Incident Report. - 5) If leak/spill found: - Instruct maintenance team to shut off liquid chemical/gas at main valve of container; - Determine the nature, extent, and cause of the spill/leak; - Instruct maintenance team to use the Spill Kit stored in the Kitchen and Laundry Area in order to contain the leak. - 6) If required, advise the ED that a Code Brown should be called.
-This may involve evacuation of the affected area. - 7) If required, call 911 to get Emergency Services assistance. - 8) Take direction from emergency services personnel. - 9) When the situation is under control, advise reception/concierge to announce "Code Brown All Clear".
+- 1) Call Code Brown. - 2) Keep team members, residents, volunteers, and visitors clear of the area. - 3) Contact the Director of Environmental Services or designate to investigate and together determine the appropriate actions. - 4) If no leak or spill, complete Incident Report. - 5) If leak/spill found: - Instruct maintenance team to shut off liquid chemical/gas at main valve of container; - Determine the nature, extent, and cause of the spill/leak; - Instruct maintenance team to use the Spill Kit stored in the Receiving area (suggested location) or in the garbage room, laundry room, kitchen room (additional location) in order to contain the leak. - 6) If required, advise the ED that a Code Brown should be called.
+This may involve evacuation of the affected area. - 7) If required, call 911 to get Emergency Services assistance. - 8) Take direction from emergency services personnel.

-- 10) Complete Incident Report (with assistance from maintenance team involved). - 11) Contact environmental company to arrange proper disposal in keeping with the type of spill collected in the spill kit pail.
+- 9) When the situation is under control, advise reception/concierge to announce "Code Brown All Clear". - 10) Complete Incident Report (with assistance from maintenance team involved). - 11) Contact environmental company to arrange proper disposal in keeping with the type of spill collected in the spill kit pail.